Myra-Sea/reading-notes/about.md

 ![This is a photo of myself](GitHub1.jpg)

-Hello world! :wave: My name is Myra Reeves.
+Hello world! 👋 My name is Myra Reeves.

 <br>